donbonifacio/blog/content/post/scale-engineering-teams.md

 <!--more-->

 In Pipedrive we are organized within Tribes.
-Tribes are formed by a maximum of 20 engineers leaded by an Engineering Manager, maximum of 4 Product Managers leaded by a Product Manager Lead and a Maximum of 4 Product Designers leaded by a Product Design Lead.
+Tribes are formed by a maximum of 20 engineers lead by an Engineering Manager, maximum of 4 Product Managers leaded by a Product Manager Lead and a Maximum of 4 Product Designers leaded by a Product Design Lead.
 It can also have researchers and data analysts dependending of the necessities of the Product.
 This structure is responsible by